OutSystems/docs-support/src/licensing/ipp/what-is-ipp.md

 If you get an error message, check [this article](../../troubleshooting/application-development/ipp-error.md).

+To deploy applications to an infrastructure to which they don't belong, use the [IPP portal](http://www.outsystems.com/ipp/).
+Using the IPP portal service you can change the activation code of your applications.
+When you complete the process, you can publish applications in different Infrastructures.

+OutSystems logs all IPP portal operations.
+To check the IPP operations performed in your applications, [contact support](https://www.outsystems.com/legal/success/support-terms-and-service-level-agreements-sla-of-the-outsystems-software/#contacting-outsystems-support).

-## IPP unprotected
+### IPP unprotected

-By default when you deploy a **new module**, it is not marked with the [Activation Code](https://success.outsystems.com/Support/Enterprise_Customers/Licensing/Overview/How_OutSystems_licensing_works) of your infrastructure.
+With IPP unprotected when you publish a **new module**, it's not marked with the [Activation Code](https://success.outsystems.com/support/licensing/identify_outsystems_infrastructure_and_runtime_environments/) of your infrastructure.
 This means you can share your modules with other infrastructures.

 ![Diagram showing applications in an ACME environment can be deployed to any ACME environment and to the EMCA infrastructure, indicating IPP is unprotected.](images/what-is-ipp_unprotected.png "IPP Unprotected Deployment Flow")

 In this example, applications developed in an ACME environment can be deployed to any ACME environment and to the EMCA infrastructure.

-## IPP protected
+### IPP protected

-When you deploy a module, it is marked with the [activation code](https://success.outsystems.com/Support/Enterprise_Customers/Licensing/Overview/01_How_OutSystems_Platform_licensing_works) of your infrastructure.
+With IPP protected, when you publish a module, it's marked with the [activation code](https://success.outsystems.com/support/licensing/identify_outsystems_infrastructure_and_runtime_environments/) of your infrastructure.
 This means you can only deploy this module to environments with the same activation code.
 In addition, you can't copy and paste parts of applications that are IPP-protected.

 ![Diagram showing applications in an ACME environment can only be deployed within the ACME infrastructure, with a cross mark indicating deployment to EMCA infrastructure is not allowed due to IPP protection.](images/what-is-ipp_protected.png "IPP Protected Deployment Flow")

 In this example, applications developed in an ACME environment infrastructure can be deployed to any ACME environment.
 However, you can't deploy those applications to the EMCA infrastructure.

-### Deploy applications to other infrastructures
-To deploy applications to an infrastructure to which they do not belong, use the [IPP portal](http://www.outsystems.com/ipp/).
-Using the IPP portal service you can change the activation code of your applications.
-When you complete the process, you can publish applications in different Infrastructures.
-OutSystems logs all IPP portal operations.

-To check the IPP operations performed in your applications, [contact support](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/01_Contact_OutSystems_technical_support).
+## For ODC

+In OutSystems Developer Cloud (ODC) you don't need transfer IPP through the IPP portal.
+Assets can be opened, published, and deployed in ODC Studio.